samjones00/docs/docs/_documentation/Design-Message-Based-API.md

 It's grouped into 2 different services in this example based on **Call Semantics** and **Response Types**:

 Every property in each Request DTO has the same semantics that is for `SearchProducts` each property acts like a Filter (e.g. an AND) whilst in `GetProduct` it acts like a combinator (e.g. an OR).
-The Services also return `IEnumerable<Product>` and `Product` return types which will require different handling in the call-sites of Typed APIs.
+The Services also return `List<Product>` and `Product` return types which will require different handling in the call-sites of Typed APIs.

 In WCF / WebAPI (and other RPC services frameworks) whenever you have a client-specific requirement you would add a new Server signature on the controller that matches that request.
-In ServiceStack's message-based approach however you should always be thinking about where this feature belongs and whether you're able to enhance existing services.
+In ServiceStack's message-based approach however you're instead encouraged to think about where this feature intuitively fits and whether you're able to enhance existing services.
 You should also be thinking about how you can support the client-specific requirement in a **generic way** so that the same service could benefit other future potential use-cases.

 # Separate One and Many Get Services

-With the info above we can start re-factoring your services.
-Since you have 2 different services that return different results e.g. `GetBooking` returns 1 item and `GetBookings` returns many, they need to be kept in different services.
+We can use the above context as a guide to design new Services.
+If we needed to design a Bookings System that needed an API to return **All Bookings** and a **Single Booking** we'd use a separate Services as they'd have different Response Types, e.g.
+`GetBooking` returns 1 booking whilst `GetBookings` returns many.

 ### Distinguish Service Operations vs Types

-There should be a clean split between your Service Operations (e.g. Request DTO) which is unique per service and is used to capture the Services' request, and the DTO types they return.
+There should be a clean split between your Operations (aka Request DTOs) which is unique per service and is used to capture the
+Services' request, and the DTO types they return.
 Request DTOs are usually actions so they're verbs, whilst DTO types are entities/data-containers so they're nouns.

 ### Returning naked collections